As the first cloned mammal ever to be created from an adult cell, her birth was of huge excitement both to the scientific world and to the public.

 Gifted by the Roslin Institute, University of Edinburgh

-Dolly will be on display again in our new science and technology galleries, opening in 2016.
+Dolly is on display again in our new science and technology galleries.

 Did you know?